xrdocs/software-management/_blogs/2017-12-06-ios-xr-nso-integration-part-1-using-pnp.md

 * Launch the container

-The PnP Agent will be in charge of notifying to NSO that the device has booted, doing a 4-way handshake.
-The PnP Server will first send a Day-0 configuration, the agent will apply it and the server will then register the device into NSO CDB.
+The PnP Agent will be in charge of notifying the NSO server that the device has completed its booting sequence and performs a 4-way handshake with the NSO server.
+The PnP Server will first send a Day-0 configuration, the agent will apply it and the server will register the device into the NSO CDB.
 After the third PnP Work Request, the PnP Server package triggers a sync-from and the reactive FASTMAP mechanism to deploy services.